-Wipe rims with a damp cloth (to assure a good seal), screw lids on, and process for 10 minutes in a boiling water bath.
+Wipe rims with a damp cloth (to assure a good seal), screw lids on, and process in a boiling water bath.
+Process pints for 15 minutes, quarts for 20 minutes.
 (Click through for a complete tutorial on water bath canning if you’ve never done it before.)

 Alternatively, you can do this in your slow cooker.
 Same drill: Fill the slow cooker with apple chunks, put about an inch of apple juice in the bottom, and cook on low all day.

 This applesauce recipe can be made with varying amounts of apples.
 See text above for more.